 Pembina Trails Collegiate follows the Circle of Courage as our school model that focuses on the whole child.
-We are a learning community that thrives on building interconnectedness through healthy relationships and a holistic approach to teaching and learning.
+We thrive on building interconnectedness through healthy relationships and a holistic approach to teaching and learning.
 We are a dedicated community that celebrates diversity and inclusion.

 We create individualized and innovative pathways for all students.
 The student support services team is key to this success and providing a whole child approach to supporting all students through their educational journey.

-Our student support services team use an interdisciplinary and team approach to support students.
-Our team consists of teachers who have resource and guidance counsellor backgrounds.

-We build on the strengths of our team to provide a wraparound support for every student.
-Each student will have a student support teacher assigned to them and they are encouraged to make appointments in the student services office or drop into see their student support teacher whenever they need to connect.
+Our team consists of teachers who have resource, EAL and guidance counsellor backgrounds.
+We build on the strengths of our team to provide wraparound support.
+Each student will have a support teacher assigned to them.
+They are encouraged to make appointments, or drop in to see their student support teacher whenever they need to connect.